stripe/stripe-cli/README.md

 3. Run `get`, `post`, and `delete` commands to the Stripe API
 4. `trigger` a limited set of webhook events

-The main focus for this initial release is to improve the developer while integrating and testing webhooks.
+The main focus for this initial release is to improve the developer experience while integrating and testing webhooks.
 Interactions through the CLI are currently limited to test mode only.

 ## Table of Contents